 Success.
 Caroline’s confidence and excitement was on the rise.

-Caroline gave birth to Jonathan with her mother by her side in January 2015.
+Caroline gave birth to Jonathan with her mother by her side.

 She was proud.
 She instantly felt what it was to love someone unconditionally.
 Caroline shared, “To me, Maria and Imprints Cares are like another family, so I don’t feel alone doing this by myself.”

 Success.
 Caroline expanded her family network on her new parenting journey.

 Jonathan is now 7-months-old, smiles all the time, and is meeting all his milestones—thriving beyond expectation.
 Caroline will turn 19-years-old next month.
 She is an incredible single mother, high school graduate and started classes at Forsyth Tech!

 Success.
 Caroline is modeling a strong image for her son.